• Skip to main content

 Just like rabbit food, hamster and gerbil foods are not formulated to meet the nutritional needs of chinchillas.
 Chins need high-fiber, low-sugar, and low-fat diets, whereas most hamster and gerbil foods are high in proteins and fats.

 These can be harmful to your chinchilla, especially when fed in excess.
 Many hamster and gerbil foods contain nuts.
 Nuts are high in fats and can cause obesity in chinchillas.
+Can chinchillas eat nuts at all?
+Yes, but only in very small amounts.

-Also, many manufacturers of hamster and gerbil foods are known to add sugar, molasses, dried fruits, an more to enhance the taste.
+Also, many manufacturers of hamster and gerbil foods are known to add sugar, molasses, dried fruits, and more to enhance the taste.
 These sugary foods can result in dental issues in chinchillas.
 They can also cause type-2 diabetes in chinchillas, if eaten in excess.

 A steady supply of hamster or gerbil food can also result in nutritional deficiencies in chinchillas which, in turn, could invite a host of diseases in your delicate pet.
 So, please avoid feeding hamster or gerbil food to your pet chinchilla.